 The State Street Santa Window Production Delights Children and Adults Alike

-These same windows that once featured 1960s Ball Brothers Furniture store Christmas displays, are again spotlighting Christmas with red and green, lights and activity, and most of all, wonder.
+These same windows that once featured 1960s Ball Brothers Furniture store Christmas displays, are again spotlighting Christmas with candy canes, red and green, lights and activity, and most of all, wonder.
 This holiday’s window display holds bits of the past in the windows themselves, as well as set pieces, props, and costumes from past Theatre Bristol productions.

 In the windows, Santa and Mrs. Claus are busy at work, checking lists, mapping the reindeer journey, responding to letters, and reviewing the elves’ toy-making.
 Sometimes, though, it’s time to take a break and make some cookies, decorate the tree, or take a nap.
 Visiting children may catch a glimpse of a wink or a smile from Santa.
 The elves make toys and wrap gifts to Christmas music all around.
 There are surprises too, every visit is a new experience.

 Already the response has been what was hoped to achieve, as shared by a mother via Instagram to Theatre Bristol: “Thank you for the Santa and Mrs. Claus window scene!
 It has been such a joy during such a strange Christmas season!
 This was a way for my children to see Santa in a safe way during a pandemic!
 We are grateful!!!”

 Actors associated with Theatre Bristol participate in family groups, with a rotating schedule of Sunday afternoons 2 to 4 pm; Tuesday, Thursday and Friday evenings from 5:00 to 7:30 pm; and Saturdays 10 to 12 pm, 2 to 4 pm, and 5 to 7:30 pm.